merkede/podcast-website/content/_index.md

 title: "Hamzah Javaid"
 subtitle: "Data scientist (with philosophical tendencies)"

-description: "TL;DR  |
+description: "TL;DR  >|
     I am a Data Scientist with a passion for philosophy.
-I believe in being a generalist, sitting at the corner of data science + product + strategy.
-I may or may not have sought the assitance of ChatGPT in writing this introduction ...."
+I believe in being a generalist, sitting at the corner of data science + product + strategy"

 text_align_left: true